 Dedicated IPs for Streaming

 For people that want to stream US Netflix, Hulu, BBC iPlayer, and other streaming services the VPN package will not be enough.
 Once you have subscribed it is necessary to also get a Decicated Streaming IPs plan.
 To do so, simply talk to their 24/7 live chat support.
 Sadly, that does mean that with the VPN subscription alone you will not be able to unblock Netflix US and BBC iPlayer.

-TorGuard is registered to the island of Nevis, in the Caribbean.
-Sadly, that means it officially falls within US jurisdiction, including its law and copyright enforcement agencies.
+TorGuard is a US registered company.
 This means that, in theory, the US government could issue warrants and gag orders forcing TorGuard to comply with investigations without informing its subscribers.
 Sadly, this is true of all US-based firms, which is why the US is considered an iffy place in terms of privacy.

 This is what TorGuard has to say about falling under US jurisdiction:

 “Our legal representation at the moment is comfortable with the current corporate structuring in the US however we wouldn’t hesitate to move all assets internationally should the ground shift beneath our feet.
 All of the main billing infrastructure, authentication servers, and engineering staff are already located internationally.”